Nisarga-Prabhakar/nisarga-prabhakar/README.md

 * Identified peak order times, category performance, and sales trends
 * Presented findings in a structured PDF report

+### 🍔 Food Delivery SQL Analytics Project

+* Analyzed food delivery data using SQL to uncover business insights
+* Explored customer ordering behavior, impact of offers on sales, delivery performance, and revenue trends
+* Used advanced SQL concepts like joins, aggregations, and window functions

 ### 📈 E-commerce Sales Dashboard

 * Built an interactive dashboard using Advanced Excel